Status & Action Bar (STAB)

 Your music has been sent to stores and at least one store has confirmed receipt.
 The pulsing green dot indicates your release is actively live.
 Store bubbles are visible in this state.

-In some cases, Revelator can add a note that the release is not eligible for YouTube Content ID (for example due to non-exclusive sample/loop matches).
-The release can remain distributed to stores, and this warning appears in View details.
+For releases with Content ID coverage, Revelator can add a note that the release is not eligible for YouTube Content ID (for example due to non-exclusive sample/loop matches).
+The release can remain distributed to stores, including YouTube Music, and this warning appears in View details.

 | Action | Description |